[Back To Doodoo Voodoo

 tablets are to be doubted; their manufacture is governed by the EPA,

-which certifies them and inspects the facility.
+which certifies them and inspects the manufacturing facility.
 Rather, it's

 so you can have absolute peace of mind and, most importantly, can

-As I have mentioned to numerous members: "Trust and test."
+As I have mentioned to numerous customers: "Trust and test."

 Definitions Of Cleaning, Sanitizing,